oussamamellakh/Password-Strength-Checker/README.md

 - Avoidance of dictionary words, common phrases, and predictable patterns (e.g., "12345", "password", "qwerty").
 - Stricter evaluation criteria than NIST, making passwords much harder to crack.

-Screenshot of the execution of the Custom Password Checker:
+Screenshot of the execution of the Custom Password Checker.
 ![image](https://github.com/user-attachments/assets/e0a4af5e-0087-478c-afb3-614740d29075)